electron/rfcs/rfc-preload-realm.md

   static fromVersionID(versionId: number): ServiceWorkerMain | null;
 }

+/** New event type */
 interface IpcServiceWorkerEvent {
   senderType: "service-worker";
-  senderWorker: ServiceWorkerMain;
+  senderServiceWorker: ServiceWorkerMain;
 }

 ipcMain.on("ping", (event) => {
   if (event.senderType === "service-worker") {
-    event.senderWorker.ipc.send("pong");
+    event.senderServiceWorker.ipc.send("pong");
   }
 });
 ```

-ServiceWorkerMain instances would be created when a remote associated interface is binded for a
+`ServiceWorkerMain` instances would be created when a remote associated interface is binded for a
 service worker in the renderer.
 This can be handled using
 `ContentBrowserClient::RegisterAssociatedInterfaceBindersForServiceWorker`.
 When its associated
 renderer process terminates, it will be destroyed.